Error-feedback stochastic modeling strategy for time series forecasting with convolutional neural networks: Conclusion

 \section{Conclusion}

 Time series forecasting is a challenging task due to the unsteady and dynamic innate property.
-In this work, we develop an error-feedback stochastic configuration modeling strategy of convolutional neural network (ESC-CNN) for time series forecasting.
-Through filter selection strategy, ESC-CNN is a promising modeling strategy for time series forecasting with theoretical guarantee.
-And the superiority of the proposed strategy with iteratively adding convolutional filters and configuring the corresponding error-feedback fully connected layer is demonstrated experimentally.
-In future work, we would like to try the ESC-CNN modeling strategy to recurrent neural network architectures.
+In this work, we develop an error-feedback stochastic modeling strategy of convolutional neural network (ESM-CNN) for time series forecasting.
+Through the error-feedback stochastic modeling and the filter selection, ESM-CNN exhibits promising predictive power for time series forecasting with theoretical guarantee.
+The superiority of the proposed strategies with iteratively adding convolutional filters and configuring the corresponding error-feedback fully connected layer as well as the greedy based filter selection method are demonstrated experimentally.

+In future work, we would like to try the ESM strategy to recurrent neural network architectures.
+Since the proposed ESM strategy widens the hidden layer with an incremental mechanism, we would also adapt this method to a hybrid architecture which consists of convolutional filters and recurrent cells in the same hidden layer, making the model benefit from the convolutional neural architectures and recurrent neural architectures simultaneously.
+Besides, we would propose a deep version of ESM strategy to utlize multiple layers to promote the forecasting performance.